 The round part that you buy is called the bulb, or is sometimes called a head of garlic.

-The bulb may be separated into smaller bits called cloves.
+The bulb is separated into smaller bits called cloves.
 These are the things you peel and cook.
 People sometimes mistakenly call the cloves bulbs.

 The roots extend from the bottom of the bulb and are usually trimmed before the bulb gets to the supermarket or before storing homegrown garlic.
 The roots are just called roots.

 The stem attaches to the top of the bulb.
-Garlic leaves grow from the stem, and are also edible but more delicately flavored.
+Garlic leaves grow from the stem, and are edible like green onions but more delicately flavored.

 Some types of garlic grow a fleshy bud in the spring, called a scape.
 The scape is a seasonal delicacy that gets cut off so the plant can put more energy into growing a bulb.

-If the scape doesn’t get cut off the scape will mature into a flower that will eventually produce bulbils, tiny garlic clones that can be planted like seeds.
+If the scape doesn’t get cut off, it will mature into a flower that will eventually produce bulbils, tiny garlic clones that can be planted like seeds.

 While you can use garlic bulbils to grow garlic, it’s much faster to grow garlic from cloves.